Rair-Project/RBDL-specs/src/006_LexicalStructure/004_literals.md

 A *floating-point* literal has one of two forms:

 - One or more *decimal-digits* followed by a period character `.` optionally followed by one or more *decimal-digits* optionally followed by an exponent.

 - One or more *decimal-digits* followed by an exponent.

 Where exponent is either the character `e` or `E` followed by one or more *decimal-digits*.

-Character `_` **MAY** be used as visual separator between digits and they **MUST** be ignored by *rbdlc*.
+Character `_` **MAY** be used as a visual separator between digits, and they **MUST** be ignored by *rbdlc*.

 Example: